Architecture Overview#

 TensorRT-RTX optimizes CNN, Diffusion, and Speech models expressed in ONNX or native C++ APIs, for running on NVIDIA RTX GPUs.
 Unlike the NVIDIA TensorRT Inference library, this library does not support other NVIDIA GPU platforms like Datacenter, Edge, or Embedded.

 TensorRT-RTX does not support native deployments of LLMs out of the box.
-However, when used as an execution provider with Windows ML, TensorRT-RTX optimizes inference for Ampere and above series of RTX GPUs.
+However, when used as an execution provider with Windows ML, TensorRT-RTX optimizes inference for Ampere and later RTX GPUs.
 LLMs from Windows AI Foundry Local can be optimized with TensorRT-RTX execution provider.
 You can build LLM models specialized for ONNX Runtime GenAI and TensorRT-RTX.
 Further, optimize with Olive recipes like this Qwen2.5 example.
 On RTX Turing GPUs (20-series), support for LLMs will be enabled in future releases; on Turing GPUs, applications can use CUDA Execution Provider as the fallback path.

 Note